Bob Moore brings more than 30 years of photography, graphic design and web design experience to the clients of the Moore Design Group.

 An award-winning designer and photographer, Bob continues to explore art and photography through electronic media including the Internet.
 As publisher and editor of the Saint Louis Front Page, a weekly Internet-only publication, he is focused on the dissemination of news and information using a visually dynamic and user-friendly format.

 Since 1996, the Moore Design Group has evolved into producing electronic design for the Internet.
-In addition to the St. Louis Front Page, publications include the Southwest Illinois News, St. Louis Restaurant Guide, St. Louis Hotel Guide, St. Louis Attractions Guide, St. Louis Online Shopping Guide and the Kansas City Front Page.
+In addition to the St. Louis Front Page, publications include the Southwest Illinois News, St. Louis Restaurant Guide, St. Louis Hotel Guide, and St. Louis Attractions Guide.
 The company designs and produces web sites including the Bissell Mansion Restaurant & Dinner Theatre.

 Clients have included the Missouri Historical Society, City of Fairview Heights, Illinois, Lewis & Clark Historic Site, the Mathews-Dickey Boys' & Girls' Club, the St. Louis Boundary Commission and Advance St. Louis.